mvpoirier/mvpoirier.github.io/physics_dp.md

 published: true
 ---

-Below are resources I've developed over the years to support teaching the **IB DP Physics SL/HL 2014 curriculum (first exams May 2016)**.
+Below are resources I've developed over the years to support teaching and student learning for the IB DP Physics 2014 curriculum (first exams May 2016).

 ### DP Physics Standard Level Notes
 DP Physics SL/HL notes: Topics 1 to 12, and Option D.1 to D.5 (Astrophysics)